Chart Color Schemes

 Dulwich Hill - Lewisham has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 32 projects likely impacting the area.
-Notable ones include Cooks to Cove GreenWay, Jack Shanahan Reserve Skatepark Upgrade, Johnson Park Upgrade, and JF Laxton Reserve Upgrade.
-The following list details those most relevant.
+AreaSearch has identified 37 projects likely to impact the area.
+Notable projects include Cooks to Cove GreenWay, Johnson Park Upgrade, Jack Shanahan Reserve Skatepark Upgrade, and JF Laxton Reserve Upgrade, with the following list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.